 Population of Germany

-Based on the total number of births, total number of deaths, net migration rates, and the population from last year, the current population in 2014 of the Federal Republic of Germany is estimated to be about 82,678,629.
+Based on the total number of births, total number of deaths, net migration rates, and the population of 2013, the current population of the Federal Republic of Germany is estimated to be about 82,678,629.
 As a result, Germany is the sixteenth-most populous country in the world, behind Egypt, but ahead of Iran.
 Germany is one of the few larger countries that is experiencing a population decline instead of a population increase.
 At the end of 2013, the population of Germany was estimated to be about 82,726,626.
 Therefore, since the end of 2013, there has been a population decline of about 47,997 people or a population decline rate of about 0.05%.
 The population decline may come as a result of one of the lowest birthrates in the world, of about 8.33 births per 1000 inhabitants.
 Despite this population decline, Germany remains as the most populous country in the European Union and the second-most populous country in Europe, behind Russia.
 Based on the total land area and the total current population, the population density of Germany is estimated to be about 231.48 people per square kilometer or 599.79 people per square mile.